Trimocerion/Trimocerion/README.md

 ## 📂 Projects / Home-lab

 > 🔧 Currently expanding my **Proxmox VE home-lab** with automated deployments using Kubernetes and Ansible, alongside self-hosted services like n8n, AdGuard, and Jellyfin.
-Exploring Infrastructure as Code (IaC) and Entra ID automation!